-You can just as easily use your hands or a fork to help squeeze the juice out of a lemon, but if you want to get every last drop, invest in a citrus juicer.
-The sieve will also the strain the pulp and seeds so you don’t have to worry about accidentally mixing them into your batter or dough.
+You can just as easily use your hands or a fork to help squeeze out the juice of a lemon for your citrus desserts, but if you want to get every last drop, invest in a juicer.
+The sieve will also strain the pulp and seeds so you don’t have to worry about accidentally mixing them into your batter or dough.

 7. Other Knives

-While a serrated bread knife and a tomato knife might come in handy for some baked recipes, you can usually get by with just your chef’s knife and paring knife.
-If you do have these knives in your kitchen, use your tomato knife for cutting fruits and vegetables and your bread knife for slicing into breads without squashing your loaf.
+A serrated bread knife might come in handy for some baked recipes, but you can usually get by with just your chef’s knife and paring knife.
+If you do have these knives in your kitchen, use your tomato knife for cutting fruits and vegetables and your bread knife for slicing into your homemade bread without squashing your loaf.

 8. Tart Pan

-This pan certainly looks pretty, but it’s not strictly necessary, especially if you’re not someone who bakes tarts regularly.
-If you are a big tart fan, by all means invest in this specialty pan, but there aren’t many uses for it outside fruit and nut tarts.
+This pan certainly comes in handy if you are a big tart fan of fruit tarts.
+You'll definitely want to invest in this specialty pan, but there aren’t many uses for it outside tarts.

 9. Springform Pan

 This pan has a latch that opens so you can remove the sides, making it great for authentic cheesecakes and deep-dish pizza.
-But if you’re not dead-set on making a traditional New York-style cheesecake, there are other cheesecake recipes (like bars and no-bake recipes) you can make without this pan that taste just the same.
+But if you’re not dead-set on making a traditional New York-style cheesecake, there are other cheesecake recipes (like bars and no-bake recipes) you can make without this pan that taste equally delicious.

 10. Fluted Tube Pan

-You’ll definitely need this pan if you want to make a traditional bundt or angel food cake, but you probably won’t pull it out of your cupboard as often as you think.
+You’ll definitely need this pan if you want to make a traditional bundt (like the beautiful blueberry one pictured) or angel food cake, but you probably won’t pull it out of your cupboard as often as you think.
 For most cake recipes, just a round or rectangular baking pan is all you need.